Wildlife Conservation in Arenal and Bocas del Toro

 Central America's extraordinary biodiversity is a consequence of geography.
 For most of the planet's history, North and South America were separate continents, each evolving its own fauna in isolation.
 When the Isthmus of Panama closed roughly three million years ago, the biological exchange that followed was one of the most significant events in the history of life on land.
 Species moved in both directions.
 Populations diverged into new forms as they adapted to unfamiliar habitats.
 Marine species separated as the Atlantic and Pacific became distinct bodies of water.

-What remained after that exchange was a narrow strip of land with a disproportionate share of the world’s biological complexity.
+What remained after that exchange was a narrow strip of land with a disproportionate share of the world's biological complexity.
 Costa Rica, with an estimated 500,000 species in a territory roughly the size of West Virginia, contains a larger share of global biodiversity than most continents.
-The Arenal Conservation Area alone spans over 500,000 acres and climbs from lowland rainforest through cloud forest, functioning as a vertical cross-section of that complexity, stacking distinct ecosystems on top of one another along its volcanic slopes.
+The Arenal Conservation Area alone spans over 500,000 acres, climbing from lowland rainforest through cloud forest and functioning as a vertical cross-section of that complexity, stacking distinct ecosystems on top of one another along its volcanic slopes.

 Understanding this context matters because it changes the stakes of every development decision.
 When habitat is fragmented here, the consequences ripple across a web of interdependencies that took millions of years to form.
 Restoration, correspondingly, is not just about one species or one parcel.
 It is about reconnecting a system.